JadsonLucena/Emitter/README.md

 # Emitter.mjs
-Using the observer pattern, define listeners in your class.
+Using the observer pattern, define listeners in your class

 ## Which is?